fovea1959/herc-docs-demo/docs/configuration.rst

 Specifies a number of years to offset the TOD clock from the actual date.
 Positive numbers will move the clock forward in time, while negative numbers will move it backward.
 A common value for non-Y2K-compliant operating systems is YROFFSET -28, which has the advantage that the day of the week and the presence or absence of February 29 is the same as the current year.
 This value may not be specified as greater than ±142 years, the total range of the TOD clock.
 Specifying a value that causes the computed TOD clock year to be earlier than the value of SYSEPOCH or more than 142 years later than that value will produce unexpected results.

-A comment preceded by a # sign may be appended to any system parameter statement.

 Symbol substitutions
 ====================
 In configuration and device statements, as well as in panel commands and OAT files, symbols may be substituted for text.